erluko/flowgridviz/README.md

 ports is intended to spread for best visual separation.

-For any given graph point, mousing over will reveal details of the traffic that might have led to that point being illuminated and clicking will cause the graph to redraw, including only elements that actually caused that point to illuminate.
+For any given graph point, mousing over will reveal details of the traffic that *might* have led to that point being illuminated and clicking will cause the graph to redraw, including only elements that *actually* caused that point to illuminate.

 [*]: Not as currently implemented.
 This will be configurable.

 Input Data
 ==========

-Input data is read from a file on disk. pcapviz can read gzipped input data and this is highly recommended.
+Input data is read from a file on disk at startup time. pcapviz can read gzipped input data and this is highly recommended.
 The input data file location is configurable.
 See CONFIGURATION below for details.

 The input data format is:

     source_ip,dest_ip,source_port,dest_port[,weight,label,identifier]

-If not specified, the weight defaults to 1, the label and the identifier default to the empty string.
+If not specified, the weight defaults to 1 and both the label and the identifier default to the empty string.
 The weight is used as a multiplier when constructing the visualization matrix.
 The labels are used to highlight particular cells in the matrix, and the identifier